noahehall/theBookOfNoah/0current/scripting.md

   - if editing a file, always save the old version first
     - then you can `diff somefile somefile_old` to see the changes youve made

+  - useful programs

+  - useful variables
+    - `PPID` the process id of the parent process
+    - `LINENO` the line number in the script/shell function currently executing
+    - `MACHTYPE` fully describes the system type on which bash is executing
+    - `OPTERR` if set to 1, bash displays error messages genreated by the `getopts` builtin
+    - `OSTYPE` describes the operating system bash is running on
+    - `PIPESTATUS` array variable listing the exit statusus of processes in the most recently executed foregroup pipeline
+    - `POSIXLY_CORRECT` if set when bash starts, the shell enters `posix` mode

   ```bash
     #!/bin/env bash
     #!/bin/env -xv bash